Keyboard shortcuts

 with_static_client_async

-Primary method for interacting with the static client from exported WASM functions.
-Accepts a closure that receives the Arc<RpcWasmClient> and returns a future.
-Converts the result to a JavaScript Promise.
+Primary method for interacting with the static client from #[wasm_bindgen] exported functions.
+Retrieves Arc<RpcWasmClient> from MUXIO_STATIC_RPC_CLIENT_REF.with(), invokes the provided closure, and converts the result to a JavaScript Promise via future_to_promise().

 ParameterTypeDescription